1914 Calgary municipal election: Background

 The election was held under multiple non-transferable vote where each elector was able to cast a ballot for the mayor, commissioner and six ballots for Aldermen who were elected at-large with the city as one large district.
 Half of Calgary's twelve Aldermen were elected to two year terms each year.

 Three votes on a question were present during the election, two borrowing bylaws to purchase the stockyards for $240,000 and contraction of a Fourth Street West subway below the Canadian Pacific Railway tracks for $195,147 both failed to garner the two-thirds support necessary.
 A Plebiscite on the taxation of church property failed to garner the required support of half of voters.

-Voting franchise was open to all men or women listed on the City's assessment roll with real property valued over $400.
+Voting franchise was open to all men or women listed on the city's assessment roll with real property valued over $400.

-A single one-year Alderman position was opened on Council following Costello's resignation half way through his two year term to run for Mayor.
-The one-year Alderman term was to be a separate ballot, however on nomination day on December 7, 1914, Douglas Ralph Crichton was the only candidate to file a nomination for the position.
-Crichton was subsequently elected by acclimation for the one-year term.
+A single one-year alderman position was opened on council following Costello's resignation halfway through his two year term to run for mayor.
+The one-year alderman term was to be a separate ballot; however, on nomination day on December 7, 1914, Douglas Ralph Crichton was the only candidate to file a nomination for the position.
+Crichton was subsequently elected by acclamation for the one-year term.